…in which I encounter an underwhelming loch, an unexpected bap, unwakeable bairns and an unholy shack.

 One slightly unappealing aspect of the Hebridean Way is that at first sight there seems to be a lot of road walking.
-Much of this is not as bad as it looks on the map, as several of the main roads have been improved in recent years and sections of their old carriageway left alongside.
-These are very useful for walkers although I doubt it was deliberate.
+However much of this is not as bad as it looks on the map.
+Several of the main roads have been improved in recent years and sections of their old carriageway have been left alongside.
+These are very useful for walkers, although I doubt it was deliberate.
 I’m guessing it’s more a reflection of a Hebridean allergy to unnecessary tidying, borne from the fact that for a third of the year if you step outside your house to do a bit of tidying you get picked up by the hoolie and flung into the Minch.

-Strolling onto Lewis along the A 859 you do have to stay alert as the large, warm, dry, comfy-looking buses that whizz along it to Stornoway (did I mention those?) take no prisoners, although allegedly they may stop and take walkers if you wave despairingly enough.
+Strolling onto Lewis along the A859 you do have to stay alert.
+The large, warm, dry, comfy-looking buses that whizz that road to Stornoway (did I mention those?) take no prisoners, although allegedly they may stop and take walkers if you wave despairingly enough.

-We Hebridean Wayfarers are made of stronger stuff, aren’t we?
-Yes, and a good job too, for now we must venture into the mysterious Aline Community Woodland.
+But we Hebridean Wayfarers are made of stronger stuff, aren’t we?
+A good job too, for now we must venture into the mysterious Aline Community Woodland.
 This section starts brightly enough along a nice, friendly trail but soon acquires a strange post-apocalyptic atmosphere.
 There are freaky rustlings, apparently bottomless swamps edge the path and most of the trees are skeletal and stone dead.
 Your neck hairs prickle, you fear if you glance upwards you might catch the Sauronesque eye of whichever necromancer has vindictively blasted this landscape.
 Fear not, there is a biological explanation for the weirdness.

-The larva of the rather pretty Pine Beauty moth Panolis flammea likes to eat two kinds of pine tree – the native Scots Pine Pinus sylvestris and the imported American Lodgepole Pine Pinus contorta.
-Among Scots Pines it’s kept in check by lots of native predators, but these fail to thrive on foreign pines, allowing the moth free rein.
+The larva of the Pine Beauty moth Panolis flammea likes to eat two kinds of pine tree – the native Scots Pine Pinus sylvestris and the imported American Lodgepole Pine Pinus contorta.
+Among Scots Pines it’s kept in check by lots of native predators but these fail to thrive on foreign pines, allowing the moth free rein.
 Guess what the Forestry Commission planted at Aline?
-Lodgepole Pine, and as if trying to grow in a benighted swamp wasn’t challenging enough for a lonesome pine far from home, the implacable munching of the unpredated very hungry caterpillars finished them off.
+Lodgepole Pine.
+As if trying to grow in a benighted swamp wasn’t challenging enough for a lonesome pine far from home, the implacable munching of the unpredated very hungry caterpillars finished them off.